williamwutq/game_HappyHex/README.md

    This theme is packaged inside `special.Halloween` and contained in `special.FeatureFactory` with the class tag `java.awt.Color` and
    `java.awt.Font`.
+4. <b>Independence Day Theme</b>
+   Active on Independence Day.
+This theme contains two themes, one white and one dark, which can be toggled through the use of the
+   [theme settings](#Themes-Page).
+These two themes populate every pixel of the game with the colors of the flag, namely white, blue, and red.
+   Game pieces colors will be reduced to six colors, three blue and three red.
+It is automatically activated on July Fourth.

+   This theme is packaged inside `special.Independence` and contained in `special.FeatureFactory` with the class tag `java.awt.Color`.

 ### Auto Play
 The autoplay feature will be added in the future.
 With a click of a button, the player will be able to enjoy hands-off automatic piece placement in the